DigitalInBlue/Celero/README.md

 ### Key Features

 - Supports Windows, Linux, and OSX using C++11.
+- The timing utilities can be used directly in production code (independent of benchmarks).
-- Console table output is formatted for Markdown.
+- Console table output is formatted as Markdown to easily copy/paste into documents.
 - Archive results to track performance over time.
 - Integrates into CI/CT/CD environments with JUnit-formatted output.
-- Optional user-defined problem spaces to scale test results and sample sizes.
+- User-defined Experiment Values can scale test results, sample sizes, and user-defined properties for each run.
 - Supports Test Fixtures.
+- Supports fixed-time benchmark baselines.
-- Optionally captures a rich set of statistics to a file.
+- Capture a rich set of timing statistics to a file.
 - Easily installed using CMake, Conan, or VCPkg.

 ### Command Line